-- Each convention sets its own standing rules in accordance with Robert's Rules of Order.
-They are applicable for the duration of the convention in session only.
-Even though the standard rules may - be the same from one year to the next, the rules must be adopted by each new convention.
-Copies - should be available to all who register. - 29 At the beginning of the business session of a convention, the rules are presented and a motion is - 30 proposed, discussed and voted on to adopt the standing rules of the convention.
-This motion - 31 requires a two-thirds vote.
-To rescind or amend the rules once they have been adopted requires a - 32 two-thirds vote.
-To suspend a rule requires a majority vote. - 33 Sample standing rules are found in Appendix 3.
+- 31 Each annual meeting of members sets its own standing rules in accordance with Robert's Rules of - 32 Order.
+They are applicable for the duration of the annual meeting of members in session only.
+Even - though the standard rules may be the same from one year to the next, the rules must be adopted by - each new annual meeting of members.
+Copies should be available to all who register. - 35 Standing rules are printed in the annual report and program book.
+At the beginning of the business - 36 session of an annual meeting of members, a motion is proposed, debated and voted on to adopt the - 37 standing rules of the annual meeting of members.
+This motion requires a two-thirds vote.
+To - rescind or amend the rules once they have been adopted requires a two-thirds vote.
+To suspend a - 39 rule requires a majority vote.

+40 Sample standing rules are found in Appendix 3.

-34 MOTIONS
+1 MOTIONS